meyer-lab/tHMM/docs/overview.rst

     # T = np.array([[0.75, 0.25],
     #               [0.15, 0.85]], dtype="float")
     #
-    # Note that the rows of the transition matrix have to sum one because of the
+    # Note that the rows of the transition matrix have to sum one, because of the
     # Law of Total Probability and the Law of Conditional Probability.
 This will be
     # expanded on in a later notebook.